 To better understand the application process please refer to the VBA Practice Note 58-2018.

 Responsibilities of the building surveyor

-Under the Building Regulations the building surveyor is responsible to determine when precautions are necessary and provide a statement under the regulations.
+Under the Building Regulations the relevant building surveyor is responsible to determine when precautions are necessary.

-Under the Building Regulations the building surveyor has a duty to seek details of any required precautionary measures as further information to a building permit application.
-As the need for precautions may arise before or during building work, the building surveyor must consider all phases of construction in consideration of a building permit application.
-Details should not be referred to Council for consent unless first assessed and approved by the building surveyor.
+Under the Building Regulations the relevant building surveyor has a duty to seek details of any required precautionary measures as further information to a building permit application.
+If the need for precautions arises before or during building work, the relevant building surveyor must consider public protection.
+Details should not be referred to Council for consent unless first assessed and approved by the relevant building surveyor.